japaf/foamgen/docs/source/tutorials/packing.rst

 Algorithms
 ----------

-It is possible choose between several sphere packing algorithms using ``--pack.alg`` flag. ``simple`` is a naive packing algorithm that is implemented directly. ``ls``, ``fba``, ``lsgd``, ``lsebc``, ``ojt``, ``kjt`` are more robust algorithms from `packing-generation
+It is possible to choose between several sphere packing algorithms using ``--pack.alg`` flag. ``simple`` is a naive packing algorithm that is implemented directly. ``ls``, ``fba``, ``lsgd``, ``lsebc``, ``ojt``, ``kjt`` are more robust algorithms from `packing-generation